PiyushMittl/java-TipsandTricks/readme.md

 Think about it for a minute.
 Keep thinking...

 No, it doesn't work.
-There's a very simple rule here—the type of the variable declaration must match the type you pass to the actual object type.
+There's a very simple rule hereâ€”the type of the variable declaration must match the type you pass to the actual object type.
 If you declare List<Foo> foo then whatever you assign to the foo reference MUST be of the generic type <Foo>.
 Not a subtype of <Foo>.
 Not a supertype of <Foo>.
 Just <Foo>.